Killings of Nick Spanos and Stephen Melrose: Aftermath

 The IRA claimed responsibility the next day.
 Its statement said that its members mistook the two men for off-duty British soldiers and called the shooting "a tragedy and a mistake".
 The car used by Spanos and Melrose had British number plates, and Dutch police believed this may have led to them being targeted.
 Australian Prime Minister Bob Hawke described the statement of regret as "twisted, too late and meaningless."

 Five days after the attack, the IRA shot dead Michael Dillon-Lee, a British Army major, in Dortmund.
 Two weeks later, it bombed a British Army base at Hanover.

 Paul Hughes (born Newry, 1958), Donna Maguire (born Newry, 1963), Sean Hick (born Glenageary, 1956), and Gerard Harte (born Lurgan, 1956) were arrested in Belgium in June 1990, and were later charged with the murders of Spanos, Melrose and Major Dillon-Lee.
 Harte was convicted of the murders of Spanos and Melrose and sentenced to 18 years in prison, but his conviction was overturned on appeal.
 The other three were acquitted of the Roermond murders, but then extradited to Germany and tried for the murder of Major Dillon-Lee.
 All three were acquitted as well, although Maguire was remanded and later convicted of taking part in bombing a British Army base in the Osnabrück mortar attack.
-Evidence also linked Desmond Grew, an IRA member later shot dead by the Special Air Service, to the group.
+Evidence also linked Desmond Grew, an IRA volunteer later shot dead by the Special Air Service, to the group.